tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 Before we move on, let’s follow up on this concept of how the trigram can describe the math functions of Ohm’s law.

 What do the math symbols mean in the real world?
 Addition and subtraction are easy concepts to grasp in the real world.
-We take so many of one thing and add or remove so many of another thing.
+We take some number of things and add or remove some number of things.
 A good example of the effects of addition and subtraction is how they affect colors.

 <img src="../Images/090-addition.png" style="width:3.73in;height:1.87in" />

 What are multiplication and division then?
-It is the definition of one property by the units of another.
+It is the definition of one value by the units of another value.
 For example, in division, such as *3=12/4*, we are stating that 3 is what we get when we measure an existing value (12) by a predetermined unit of 4.
 In multiplication, such as *12=3\*4,* we are determining a new value by taking one predetermined value (4) and adding it some number of times by another predetermined value (3).
-The 4, as the divisor or multiplier, becomes the defacto unit of measurement.
+The 4, as the divisor or multiplier, is the unit of measurement and the 3 is the number of units.
+We’re not going over this because you need to learn about math.
+Every kids knows what was just stated., but when we apply those same simple rules and concept to a non-math context, they become very significant.

 As mentioned above, we would expect to see the same laws expressed in different ways across all the scopes that the laws apply to, so we would expect to see an example of Newton’s 2<sup>nd</sup> law in the tholonic realms of society, or planets, or organisms… and we do.
 <img src="../Images/society-laws.png" style="float:right;width:20%"/>